UTSA-ICS/galahad/README.md

 Galahad facilitates the construction, deployment, management, and interfacing of role-based virtues.
-Star Lab’s virtues, shown in Figure 1, consist primarily of two components: Valor, a nested hypervisor and Unity, a virtual machine running a small, hardened, de-privileged Linux operating system (OS).
+Star Lab’s virtues, consist primarily of two components: Valor, a nested hypervisor and Unity, a virtual machine running a small, hardened, de-privileged Linux operating system (OS).
 Valor includes protections, sensors, and virtual machine (VM) image authentication, but most importantly it facilitates the regular, recurring live migration of Unity VMs.
 This moving target defense approach deters hypervisor and peer VM threats